A fan’s guide – the club from early doors to today

 Take U4 to its terminus at Heiligenstadt.
 Exit straight out of the station, across enclosed 12.Februar-Platz – you’ll see the floodlights behind over the rooftops.

-You’ll still have to turn left along Heiligenstädterstraße, then second right up Klabundgasse, up a gentle incline.
+You’ll still have to turn left along Heiligenstädterstraße, then right up Püchlgasse by the Pezis Café Ecke, up a gentle incline you’ll see ahead of you.
 The ground is on your right.

 Buying tickets – when, where, how and how much

 At the windows just inside the main gates, admission is €14 to stand in Sector A, €16 to sit in Sectors B, C or E. It’s €13 (€11 to stand) for under-19s and €6 across the board 6-14s.